twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-mogok-sayadaw/pt13-10-wavering-and-not-wavering%zh.rst

 (After the scolding, Sayadaw continued his talk as nothing happened before.)
 Contemplate with one’s own knowledge (ñāṇa) on the one’s own khandha of consciousness (i.e., contemplation on the mind–consciousness).
 Here consciousness is pre-nascence condition (purejātapaccayo) and first arises.
 The contemplative mind or knowledge (ñāṇa) is post-nascence condition (pacchājātapaccayo) and follows after.
 Impermanent is preceding first knowledge is following after.
 It’s good if nothing comes in between them.
 Let impermanence and magga (ñāṇa) fit together.
 Impermanence is one’s dukkha and magga is ñāṇa.
 One’s knowledge sees one’s dukkha.
 We see dukkha sacca with the eye of the maggaṅga (path factor eye).
 This is seeing one’s own death.
 You have seen other people corpses before, but not your own.
 You see your own death with the five eyes (maggaṅgas).
 This is vipassanā and not finish yet.
 Only by seeing Nibbāna, it will end.

-(You cannot see the truth or three characteristics with the flesh eyes and you’ll become a Nyanavirite and western philosopher.
-This was their views.
+(You cannot see the truth or three characteristics with the flesh eyes.
 The Burmese usage is maggan-eye, it’s not maṁsa-cakkhu.
 None of the Western philosophers understood what anicca is.
 Sayadaw was fearless in regard to Dhamma.
 In teaching people Dhamma, he spoke to them in according to their nature.
 With humble people, he spoke gently; and with conceited people, Sayadaw was tough and spoke bluntly.
 Most of these people had wealth and status in life, and for a teacher, it’s not easy to compare hem with the animal.)

 ------